skhg/retropie-custom/README.md

 # retropie

+This repo is:

+* Instructions for how to set up a [RetroPie](https://retropie.org.uk/) machine from scratch
-This repo is a collection of scripts to manage launchers for `chromium-browser` which run inside EmulationStation.
+* A collection of scripts to manage launchers for ports such as `chromium-browser` which run inside [EmulationStation](https://emulationstation.org/)

 ## Hardware